pranitha275/cybersecurity-log-analyzer/README.md

 MIT License - see LICENSE file for details

-## Support

-For support, email venkata@tenex.ai or create an issue in the repository.

 ## Auth changes
 - Backend now sets an HttpOnly `auth_token` cookie on login/signup and accepts it for protected routes.